ruby/yamatanooroti/README.md

 ### `close`

-Closes the terminal to take the internal rendering result.
-You must call it before call assertions.
+Closes the terminal and terminates the process.

 ### `assert_screen(expected_lines)`

-Asserts the rendering result of the terminal with `expected_lines` that should be an `Array` or a `String` of lines.
+Asserts the rendering result of the terminal with `expected_lines` that should be an `Array`, `Regexp`, or a `String` of lines.
 The `Array` contains blank lines and doesn't contain newline characters, and the `String` contains newline characters at end of each line and doesn't contain continuous last blank lines.

 ## License